epw/consensus/consensus_voices.md

 All playbooks also have the option to gain an anchor as one of their Tier 1 unlimited advancements.
 This will list a maximum number of Anchors you can have after taking this advancement however, and it is always one less than the number of Anchors your playbook can start with.
 This is a good way to regain some ground if you are close to the edge, but can’t bring you back to as fully grounded as you started out.

+\end{Player}

 ### Non Player Character Mages

+\begin{MC}

-In this world, Mages have anchors.
-MCs should be sure to think about this and what it means for their NPC mages.
-Losing even a single anchor will likely hit an NPC extremely hard, much like NPCs often only take 1 or 2 harm before going down for the count.
+In this world, Mages have Anchors.
+You should be sure to think about this and what it means for your NPC mages.
+Losing even a single Anchor will likely hit an NPC extremely hard, much like how NPCs often only take 1 or 2 harm before going down for the count.

+\end{MC}

 ## Inspirations

+\begin{Player}

 The counterpart to Anchors, Inspirations are what bring a Mage their power, or tempt them to cross the line to being something other than human.
 Other Mages often inspire, and particularly significant spirits, animals, or even magical objects might as well.
 Where Anchors keep you tied to the physical reality, Inspirations help you find ways to rise above your mundane existence.
 They help you strive to reach your true potential, but in that striving, is it possible you will go too far?
 Inspirations are always inherently magical, whether they be other awakened Mages, spirits, or magical objects, in order for them to help you transcend the constraints of your magical capabilities, they must themselves be part of the magical world.
 (Of course, sometimes you meet someone who would absolutely be an inspiration if only they knew like you did, that magic was real.
 Maybe you start searching for a way to really open their eyes, thinking about how perfect everything will be then.)